-Thanks to its pearly-pink hue and subtle aroma of summer berries, rosé wine from Provence has become a symbol of this region.
+Thanks to its pearly-pink hue and subtle summer-berry aroma, Provençal rosé has become a symbol of the region.
 Here, tourists from all over indulge in the legendary drink and often buy a few bottles of Provençal rosé to remember their wonderful vacation.
-However, when travelers pour the wine into glasses back home, they are surprised to find that the drink tastes completely different.
+However, when travelers pour those bottles at home, they’re often surprised to find the wine tastes completely different.

-Professor Charles Spence from the University of Oxford has sought to unravel the phenomenon of Provençal rosé wine.
+Professor Charles Spence at the University of Oxford set out to unravel why Provençal rosé seems to change.

-Charles Spence confirmed that wine from the south of France doesn’t seem as flavorful when consumed, for instance, in Britain on a chilly winter evening.
+Spence confirmed that the wine from the south of France doesn’t seem as flavorful when consumed, for example, in Britain on a chilly winter evening.

-The professor suggested that the paradox of Provençal rosé lies in the fact that the same wine can taste entirely different depending on the situation in which it is consumed.
+He suggested the paradox of Provençal rosé is that the same wine can taste entirely different depending on the situation in which it’s consumed.

-To decode this phenomenon, the scientist collaborated with experienced wine distributors.
-The team aimed to understand why wine (and possibly other products) can have different flavors in various consumption scenarios.
+To decode this, he worked with experienced wine distributors.
+The team wanted to understand why wine (and possibly other products) can taste different in various consumption situations.

 The team surveyed 2,000 respondents and found that 62 percent of participants enjoy the taste of food and drinks more when dining with friends than when alone.

-However, 58 percent of those surveyed indicated that having dinner with someone they dislike can negatively affect the taste of the food.
+However, 58 percent of those surveyed said that having dinner with someone they dislike can negatively affect how the food tastes.

-He also pointed out that it’s not just the people we share a meal with that influence the taste of food and drinks.
-The setting in which this occurs is also crucial, as reported by the Daily Mail.
+He also pointed out that it’s not just the people we share a meal with who influence how food and drinks taste.
+The setting matters too, as reported by the Daily Mail.

 “The taste and enjoyment of a particular wine can change depending on the context and environment,” Professor Spence concluded.
 He explained that during vacations, we are generally happy and relaxed, which affects our perception of flavors.
 The social situations we find ourselves in are linked to how we perceive taste.
 When it comes to enjoyment, “it stems from better social interactions and automatically boosts our mood.”
 This means our ability to assess flavors is entirely different.